VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Experimental Evaluation

 \subsection{Controllable generator}

-We illustrate our generator's joint control over semantic and high-level attributes in Fig.~\ref{fig:control_joint}; we modify and accumulate changes across both semantic (hair, eyes) and high-level (pose, age) attributes.
-We provide extended evaluation in our \todo{supplementary}, showing the preserved semantic control similar to SemanticStyleGAN~\cite{shi2022semanticstylegan}, and the gained high-level control with our training and modified latents.
+We illustrate our generator's joint control over semantic and high-level attributes in Fig.~\ref{fig:control_joint}; we modify and accumulate changes across both semantic and high-level attributes.
+We provide extended evaluation in our supplementary, showing the preserved semantic control and the gained high-level control with our training and modified latents.